 Deena Fidas is the director of the Workplace Equality Program and leads the Corporate Equality Index survey and annual report to over 1,200 major employers, corporate public policy outreach and research on emerging workplace inclusion topics.
 Fidas has consulted directly with hundreds of Fortune 500 and other major businesses on the implementation of equitable policies and benefits for diverse employee populations.
 She works closely with company representatives to help them identify areas of potential improvement and works with their key stakeholders to effect change within their organizations, from domestic partner benefits to innovative trainings.
-Most recently Fidas expanded the work of the Corporate Equality programs to include global LGBT workforce best practices.
+Most recently Fidas expanded the work of the Corporate Equality programs to include global LGBTQ workforce best practices.
 In this capacity, she has conducted trainings in the US and abroad on workforce diversity and best practices for inclusion before corporate and public sector audiences.

 Fidas has been featured in The Washington Post, Mexico’s Reforma, The Huffington Post and Pacifica Radio.
 She is a regularly quoted expert for the Associated Press, The Wall Street Journal, Forbes, Fortune and other news outlets.
 Prior to joining the Human Rights Campaign in 2007, she worked in fundraising for the American Civil Liberties Union and Hillary Clinton for President, among other clients.
 Fidas holds a master’s degree in sociology from American University in Washington, D.C., where she also worked as a researcher for the university’s Women & Politics Institute.